CSIS-iLab/india-states/_posts/2019-09-11-haryana-waives-surcharge-on-electricity-bill-for-tubewells.md

 is_analysis: false

 ---
-Haryana government announced to waive surcharge on electricity bills of tube wells.
+Haryana government announced it would waive the surcharge on electricity bills of tube wells.